seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSSubscriber_examples/Readme.md

 ### ROS components

-For this example we selected a native ROS base platform concreteally a [Care-O-bot 4](http://wiki.ros.org/Robots/cob4).
+For this example we selected a native ROS base platform concretely a [Care-O-bot 4](http://wiki.ros.org/Robots/cob4).
 However, **the component outcome of this tutorial is valid for any ROS base platform** which cartesian velocity can be commanded from a joystick (i.e. the teleop node subscribes to a /joy[sensor_smsg/Joy] topic), and this will work independently of the use as reference the cob4-3 ROS project for these modeling steps and start your own robot during the [execution test](#execution).

 For this experiment we decided to use the version 3 of the Care-O-bot 4 family.
 To easily extract the model of this complex robot system and having already available the source code and a very realistic simulation environment, we used the [ros_graph_parser](https://github.com/ipa-led/ros_graph_parser) to get automatically the complete model.

-To apply this to other deployed robot, you have to run together (within the same ROS master) the ROS system to be analysed and the *ros_graph_parser* node using the following command line:
+To apply this to other deployed robot, you have to run together (within the same ROS master) the ROS system to be analyzed and the *ros_graph_parser* node using the following command line:

 ```
 rosrun ros_graph_parser java_snapshot MyRobot.ros MyRobot.rosystem MyRobotName MyRobotName